The Way of Mary Magdalene in Provence

 How do I join the association?

-Go to the Join Us tab, then Join, where you will find the different options.
 We recommend joining via HelloAsso, as this is the quickest way to receive the code to download the practical tools.

 How do I obtain the documents?